 How much support your iPhone will have for reading, and now writing, NFC tags will depend on your iPhone model and your operating system.

-Reading NFC Tags with an iPhone Xs or Xr
+Reading NFC Tags with an iPhone Xs, Xr, 11 or 11 Pro

-The iPhone Xs and Xr are the first iPhones with ‘background tag scanning’ native support for reading NFC tags.
+The iPhone Xs and Xr were the first iPhones with ‘background tag scanning’ native support for reading NFC tags.
+The 11 and 11 Pro continue this functionality.
 This means that these phones can scan NFC tags immediately, without any additional Apps.

 The iPhone must be running iOS11 or later and the NFC tag must be pre-encoded with a web link.
 If the NFC tag is not encoded, the phone will not respond at all.
 No further App is required.